-Students learn and apply basic concepts, elements, and structures of microcomputer systems to develop basic computer literacy.
-This class provides hands-on experience of computer applications in preparation for more advanced classes.
+Students learn and apply theory, elements, and structures of microcomputer systems (including hardware and software) to develop computer literacy.
+This class also provides hands-on experience using computer applications in preparation for more advanced classes.
+Prerequisite: CS 101 or OA 120 recommended for students with little or no computer experience.
 SUMMER, FALL, WINTER, SPRING